Vehicle Insurance: What You Need to Know

 When should I buy my car insurance?

-You should purchase car insurance before you drive your vehicle.
-It’s illegal to drive without insurance, and it can result in fines or penalties.
+Remember, you should purchase car insurance before you drive your vehicle.
+It’s not just a legal requirement but also a responsible decision that can protect you from fines or penalties.